 Fixed Layout Document

 Developed by ISO, the PDF/A is today´s defacto standard of the Portable Document Format (PDF) specialized for use in the archiving and long-term preservation of electronic documents.
 While normal PDF, Word or other file formats do not provide a stable method for encoding documents in an "as printed" form that is portable between systems, PDF/A does.
-This is also why Cryptomathic WYSIWYS offers options to convert to this format before the signature process is initiated.
+This is also why Cryptomathic WYSIWYS offers options to convert to this format before initiating the signature process.

 We first render the data to be signed in the browser session (trusted viewer) and get the user´s consent after ensuring that all pages were presented to the user.
 The user´s control is provided over a sole control protocol using our CC EAL 4+ certified signature solution:

-If long term validation is required, the signature value is returned to the WYSIWYS server to be embedded into a ETSI standardized format to guarantee that the certificate was valid at time of signing and to include a trusted time stamp that can be verified years after the signature was created.
+If long-term validation is required, the signature value is returned to the WYSIWYS server to be embedded into an ETSI standardized format to guarantee that the certificate was valid at the time of signing and to include a trusted time stamp that can be verified years after the signature was created.

 Fixed layout documents are, however, not always easy to parse by a machine.
-Human beings however often need to validate or sign machine readable data that will be later processed by a computer or system.
+Human beings, however, often need to validate or sign machine-readable data that will be later processed by a computer or system.
 The underlying format is often based on the XML formats.
-This is the case for instance when authorizing financial transactions (e.g. formatted in ISO 20022) or authorizing data as part of a workflow.
+This is the case when authorizing financial transactions (e.g., ISO 20022) or data as part of a workflow.

-Compared to fixed layout (PDFs), the WYSIWYS feature is more difficult to handle with XML files, as the semantic signature UI is not always predictable.
-To mitigate this, programmers use Extensible Stylesheet Language Transformation (XSLT) with dynamic reference to the XML data to be signed, thereby guarantying predictable presentation of the data for human readability.
+Compared to fixed layouts (PDFs), the WYSIWYS feature is more difficult to use with XML files, because the semantic signature UI is not always predictable.
+To counteract this, programmers use Extensible Stylesheet Language Transformation (XSLT) with dynamic reference to the XML data to be signed, ensuring a predictable presentation of the data for human readability.

-Cryptomathic WYSIWYS incorporates the XSLT data, either as information embedded in to the XML document to be signed, or as detached file with a dynamic link including the hash to ensure integrity of the representation in the XML file.
+Cryptomathic WYSIWYS incorporates the XSLT data, either as information embedded into the XML document to be signed or as a detached file with a dynamic link including the hash to ensure the integrity of the representation in the XML file.